zer0def/NanoDroid/README.md

 ## Summary

-**NanoDroid** can be installed as a Magisk Module or directly to `/system`, most of the functionalities are available, in System Mode too.
+**NanoDroid** can be installed as a Magisk Module or directly systemized, most of the functionalities are available, in System Mode too.

 More information about Magisk [> XDA](https://forum.xda-developers.com/apps/magisk)